ComposableFi/composable/docs/docs/products/cvm/specification.md

 type Instruction = Transfer | Call | Spawn | Query | Exchange | Bond | Order | Abort | If

-/// Is atomic with not position recorded for user
+/// Is atomic without position recorded for user
 /// Exchange - can be deposit into pool for LP token, Stake to get liquid stake token, borrow or lend.
 /// So it is super set of what usually called swap over CFMM(AMMs).
 /// Set `ExchangeError` to result register in case of fail.